PDF to PowerPoint Converter

 Turn a PDF into an editable PowerPoint deck (PPTX).
 One slide per PDF page, ready to tweak in PowerPoint or Keynote.

-Quick answer: Turn a PDF into an editable PowerPoint deck (PPTX).
+Quick answer: PDF to PowerPoint Converter: turn a PDF into an editable PowerPoint deck (PPTX).
 One slide per PDF page, ready to tweak in PowerPoint or Keynote.
+Runs on our servers, files deleted within minutes, free, no signup.

 Last updated